gbrunner/adv-programming-for-gis-and-rs/Web Development Module/Unit 1 - GitHub and Leaflet/README.md

 Data is read in [GeoJSON](http://geojson.org/) format, a format for encoding a variety of geographic data structures.

+To learn more about GeoJSON, check out [GeoJSON.io](http://www.geojson.io)

 # Our first Leaflet map
 - Let's use the Leaflet [Quick Start Guide](https://leafletjs.com/examples/quick-start/) to create our first map!